ImVexed/spark-calc/README.md

 Current assumptions I couldn't find definitive answers to:
 -----------
 - How many units/s does Spark move at base?
-Gem states `Projectile Speed: 420`, no idea what units that is in.
-82 unit/s seems to match in game roughly.
+Gem states `Projectile Speed: 420`, we assume this is meters/min.
+So we currently use 70 unit/s.
 - Spark cone angle is 90 degrees.
 - Maven/Most bosses are 3 units.
 - Maven arena is 160 units.